risha2211/My-Projects/Meteorite-Tracking.md

-# Meteorite Tracking & Age Estimation (2019)
+# Meteorite Tracking & Age Estimation

 ## Overview
-Developed a Python-based data science project in 2019 that tracks meteorite landings across the globe using geospatial coordinates, analyzes their carbon content where available, and approximates the age of the meteorites using carbon dating principles.
+Developed a Python-based data science project that tracks meteorite landings across the globe using geospatial coordinates, analyzes their carbon content where available, and approximates the age of the meteorites using carbon dating principles.
 The project integrates NASA’s open meteorite dataset with spatial mapping and analytical tools for a comprehensive study of meteor impact events and cosmic material aging.

 ## Technologies & Tools Used
 - **Python 3.6**: Core development language.